IsmaelBena/ROR2-wiki-webscraper/README.md

 # ROR2-wiki-webscraper
-A basic webscraper that retrieves data from the Risk of Rain 2 Wiki and saves it to a database.
+A basic webscraper that retrieves data from the Risk of Rain 2 Wiki and saves it to a mongoDB cluster to be used within another project.